.jpg)

 Overlooking Saint-Cirq Lapopie

-Sitting high on a hillside, the charming medieval village of Saint-Cirq Lapopie in the southwest of France has commanding views over the Lot River and the neighbouring fields and villages.
+Sitting high on a cliff, the picturesque medieval village of Saint-Cirq Lapopie in the southwest of France has commanding views of the Lot River and the neighbouring fields and dwellings.

-It is like stepping into the past – but with boutique shops, contemporary arts and crafts, and great coffee!
+It is like stepping into the past – but with artists’ ateliers, boutique shops, and great coffee!

 Saint-Cirq Lapopie is a heritage-listed medieval village in the southwest of France.
 Located on a steep cliff, 100m above the Lot River, it originally served as a defensive and administrative centre for one of the local viscomtés – a division of land and fiefdom smaller and less important than a duché.
-Many of the castles and fortresses – some dating as far back as the 13th century – remain.
+Much of the original architecture – some of it dating as far back as the 13th century – remains.

-Today, the well-preserved commune is a member of Les Plus Beaux Villages de France – (The most beautiful villages in France) association and is one of the most popular tourist destinations in the department of Lot.
+Today, this well-preserved commune is a member of Les Plus Beaux Villages de France – The Most Beautiful Villages in France Association and is one of the most popular tourist destinations in the Department of Lot.
 It is on the French Way of St. James pilgrimage route, and is – among other designations – in the heart of a Regional Natural Park and in the UNESCO Global Geopark of the Causses du Quercy.

 I was visiting friends in Cahors, a mere 30 km (19 mi) to the west.
-Our plan was to walk to Saint-Cirq Lapopie along the 4 km (2.5 mi) towpath – the Chemin de Halage – from Bouziès (see: the Chemin de Halage).
-Unfortunately, rain drove us back halfway, so we drove the rest of the distance, and parked above the village.
+Our plan was to walk 4 km (2.5 mi) along the towpath, the Chemin de Halage, from Bouziès to Saint-Cirq Lapopie (see: the Chemin de Halage).
+Unfortunately, rain drove us back when we were halfway, so we drove the rest of the distance, and parked above the village.

-Fortunately, the rains eased, and we only contended with a light drizzle and overcast skies as we explored this charming locale.
+Fortunately, the rains eased, and we only contented with a light drizzle and overcast skies as we explored this charming site.

 Do come along!